kuttaineh/pd/README.md

 # payd
 An amorative payment determiner
-Because your time increase in value the longer you are on project.
+Because your time increases in value the longer you're on project.